-

 Joe Deetz’s career on banjo spans over 40 years.
 A New England Bluegrass Boy with Joe Val, Joey has also worked with Frank Wakefield, John Herald, Back Eddy and many others.
 He has recorded with John Herald, Will Scarlet, the Beach Boys and Carol King.
 Joey was also featured on the Sesame Street recording of The Garbage Man Blues.
 His passion for bluegrass is evident in his tasteful, yet driving banjo and harmony singing.
 He lives in Mendon, MA with his wife.

 Austin Scelzo was introduced to various fiddle traditions at Mark O'Connor's early Berklee String Camps, learning from powerhouse players like Billy Contreras, Jason Anick, Casey Dreissen, Jeremy Kittel, Andy Reiner, Bruce Molsky, Mark O'Connor, and Christian Howes.
 Austin's Bluegrass journey began with the Western CT based group the "Angry O'Haras", then later "On the Trail", with which he recorded fiddle and vocals.
-Austin is also an active bluegrass community advocate, teaching Wernick Method Jam classes, creating and maintaining the performance venue "Bluegrass Coffeehouse" and launching the Connecticut Bluegrass Music Association.
-Austin was recently named to the IBMA Leadership Class of 2023.
+Austin is also an active bluegrass community advocate, teaching Wernick Method Jam classes, and launching the Connecticut Bluegrass Music Association.
+Austin was named to the IBMA Leadership Class of 2023, nominated for the 2023 IBMA Momentum Mentor of the Year, the 2024 & 2025 IBMA Industry Involvement Award (*Winner 2025) and was recognized in his home state of Connecticut as a CT Arts Hero.